Leaders of American Airlines pilots' union blast CEO

 Union President Bob Ross said that despite record profits, American flight attendants are paid less than at other airlines and are unhappy about frequent computer meltdowns, bad schedules and new uniforms that some employees say cause allergic reactions.

-Company spokesman Matt Miller said American has increased wages and benefits and is a stronger airline with a bright future for its 120,000 employees.
-He said flight attendants have received average pay increases of 27 percent since the merger, and the company said in November that pilot pay had climbed an average of 53 percent in that time.
+Miller said flight attendants have received average pay increases of 27 percent since the merger.
+The company said in November that pilot pay had climbed an average of 53 percent in that time.

 The vote by the pilots’ union board and the picketing by members of the Association of Professional Flight Attendants have no legal effect but symbolize worsening relations between the unions and senior management.